PeterFu-Coding/environmental-risk-awareness-measurement/README.md

 # File Description

-## 1. Geographic Information Extraction
+## 1. Environmental Risk Extraction

 ## *Main File Descriptions:*
 The main codes for implementing the algorithm are stored in the ***GetLocationInfo.py*** script.